 WILLYL Bigger than Uncle Charley!
 Because Charley is not—liked.
 He’s liked, but he’s not–-well liked.
 (Act 1)

-Willy indicates his belief that being well liked is the most important quality to achieving success.
+Willy indicates his belief that being well-liked is the most important quality to achieving success.
 He thinks it's impossible for someone to succeed without a gang of friends around them.
-We have to wonder if Charley, who Willy criticizes in the quote above, is really as unpopular as Willy makes him out to be.
+We have to wonder if Charley, whom Willy criticizes in the quote above, is really as unpopular as Willy makes him out to be.